Prisoners (Disclosure of Information About Victims) Act 2020

 Overview

-This bill, initially proposed in the House of Lords, aimed to improve information sharing with victims' families during the parole process for convicted offenders.
-However, the House of Commons rejected the bill due to concerns about duplication of existing processes.
+This bill, initially proposed in the House of Lords, aimed to improve the process of informing victims' families about parole hearings for convicted offenders.
+However, the House of Commons rejected the bill due to existing mechanisms already in place for keeping victims and their families informed.

 Description

-The proposed legislation mandated the Parole Board to create a database of victims' family members (parents, children, siblings for murder/manslaughter; victim or parents/guardians for indecent image offences).
-This database would be used to keep these individuals informed of parole application progress, including hearing dates, decisions, and their rights regarding judicial review.
+The proposed legislation sought to mandate the creation of a Parole Board database.
+This database would contain the details of family members of victims (parents, guardians, children, siblings for murder/manslaughter; victims or their parents/guardians for indecent image offenses) involved in cases where the offender is applying for parole.
+The Parole Board would be required to contact these individuals at each stage of the parole process.
+Information shared would include hearing dates, rights related to judicial reviews, sentence details, Parole Board decisions, and other relevant rights.
 The bill included provisions for individuals to opt out of the database.
 A review of the database's effectiveness was also planned.
+The House of Commons rejected the bill because it felt that this would duplicate existing processes of keeping victims' families informed.

 Government Spending